lucatodeschini/custom-panel-shopping-tags/README.md

          module_url: /local/shopping-tag-panel.js
      ```

+5. **Add the Script Configuration**:
+   - Open the `ha-script.yaml` file in this project.
+   - Copy its content and paste it into the `scripts` section of your Home Assistant configuration.

+6. **Restart Home Assistant**:
-3. Restart Home Assistant to apply the changes.
+   - Restart Home Assistant to apply all changes and ensure everything is working as expected.

 ## Notes
 - Ensure the `www` directory exists in your Home Assistant configuration folder.
 If it does not exist, create it manually.